FC Åland

 FC Åland is a football club from Sund, Åland.
 The club was formed in 1992 after the merger of IFFK and Sunds IF (SIF).
 The team reached its present form in 2012, when Hammarlands IK and IF Fram merged their men's first teams with SIFFK.
 At the same time the team changed its name to FC Åland.
-The men's football first team currently plays in the Kakkonen (the third-highest level of football in Finland).
+The first team mostly played in the forth-tier of football in Finland but also played in the third-tier in 2016.
+At the end of the 2023 season they announced that they would shut down their senior team to focus on their youth teams.
+Their place in Kolmonen was taken over by IFK Mariehamn.